CISY: Computer Information Sys (CISY)

 CISY 201.
 Microcomputer Concepts.
 (3 Credits)

-CISY 201 Microcomputer Concepts - 3 semester hours This course is for non-business majors.
-This course provides a hands-on computer experience through the use of microcomputers with an emphasis on a microcomputer operating system and an in-depth coverage of various computer application packages, such as, but not limited to, word processing, database, spreadsheet software, and presentation graphics Prerequisite(s): High School Algebra or equivalent.
+This course is for non-business majors.
+This course provides a hands-on computer experience through the use of microcomputers on document creation, spreadsheet modeling, database design and creating rich presentations.
+An in-depth coverage of various computer productivity tools, such as, but not limited to, word processing, database, spreadsheet, and presentation software will be emphasized.

 CISY 300.
 Computer Internship.
 (3 Credits)